davidwrede/chef-web-docs-1/step_resource/step_resource_service_reboot_request.rst

+.. tag resource_service_reboot_request

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-..
-To reboot a node at the end of the |chef client| run:
+To reboot a node at the end of the chef-client run:

 .. code-block:: ruby